False Statement to an Officer

 Making A False StatementOne of the fundamental rights that everyone in our country enjoys is the right to remain silent.
 This right is guaranteed by the Fifth Amendment, and applies to everyone including citizens, non-citizens, and juveniles.
 The right to remain silent can also be misunderstood at times.
 For example, it only applies to situations where a government official is doing the talking.
 A person in a private setting may not be able to exercise his or her right to remain silent.
 But once a person chooses to speak to a government official, who in most circumstances is a law enforcement officer, he or she has a legal obligation to be truthful.
 If not, the state can pursue criminal charges for the crime of making a false statement to a law enforcement officer.

 If you or a loved one has been charged with making a false statement it is important to contact a defense attorney immediately for a free consultation about your case.
-Benjamin Herbst has handled dozens of these types of cases, and knows the exact requirements of the law, and the best ways to have your case dismissed.
-This crime is a misdemeanor and carries a maximum jail sentence of 6 months along with a possible $500 fine.
-There may be serious collateral consequences of a conviction as well because this offense can be classified as a crime of dishonesty or moral turpitude.
-Do not walk into court without an experienced attorney by your side!
+This includes retaining an attorney for the commissioner initial appearance and a potential bail review.
+District Court Commissioners and judges often equate an allegation of lying to a police officer with being a flight risk, and thus it may be more difficult to secure release pending trial.
+Maryland false statement lawyer Benjamin Herbst has successfully handled these cases in numerous jurisdictions, and knows the best ways to have your case dismissed.
+There may be serious collateral consequences of a conviction because this offense can be classified as a crime of dishonesty or moral turpitude, so do not walk into court without an experienced attorney by your side.
 These cases often come down to the police officer’s word, and the word of a cop should never be the last word.

 Client Reviews